JiahuiYu/wdsr_ntire2018/README.md

 ## Citing
-Please consider cite WDSR for image compression first if you find it helpful.
+Please consider cite WDSR for image super-resolution and compression if you find it helpful.
 ```
 @article{yu2018wide,
   title={Wide Activation for Efficient and Accurate Image Super-Resolution},